strathRFM/strathRFM/README.md

 ![image](https://user-images.githubusercontent.com/99476167/229480270-fe2a1ea1-52e6-4349-bbe3-5dd770f18e2a.png)

 Save the file and run a basic script with the RTL-SDR to check the driver was installed correctly.

+## Linux:
+copy and paste use python command to run the gui.

 # Troubleshooting